-Capital projects are organized in this document by fund: General Fund, Water Fund, Van Duyn, and Sewer Fund.
+Capital projects are organized in this document by fund: County Wide Funds (General Fund, County Road, Community College and Library fund), and Special Funds (Water Fund, and Sewer Fund).
 They are then classified according to a continuum of capital project development from idea to completion.
 This serves two purposes.
 The first purpose is to provide better control of the individual project proposals by providing a series of milestones, each with increasingly stringent standards for planning and financial data, to track the progress of each project.
 Second, the system provides a more accurate perspective of the overall progress of the CIP.
 The project development classifications are: